rritec/powerbi/Notebooks/PBI_03_02_Power_View_Hierarchy_Drill_down_drill_up .md

 ## Exercise 1: Develop a report **Total Sales by Category**
 - from fileds select total Sales and Category columns
 - select Stacked Column Chart
-- Click on any bar to  move from category to segmant.
+- Click on any bar to  move from category to segment.
 Are you able to move ??? no right??? so let us learn how to create hierarchy

     ![](https://github.com/rritec/powerbi/blob/master/images/PBI_0049.png?raw=true)